The Hidden Harm of Toxic Positivity at Work — And What to Do Instead

 This article will explore what toxic positivity in the workplace looks like, why it’s harmful even when well-meaning, and what you can say and do instead—whether you're a leader or an employee.

 When your workplace dismisses your concerns, it creates a heavy emotional burden.
-Finding a supportive outlet is crucial, which is why many turn to a confidential AI Therapist to feel heard and validated.
+Finding a supportive outlet is crucial, which is why many turn to a confidential Mental Health AI chatbot to feel heard and validated.

 What Is Toxic Positivity in the Workplace?